unjs/unhead/docs/schema-org/2.guides/4.recipes/e-commerce.md

 ## Marking up a Product

-The [defineProduct](/schema-org/schema/product) function and [SchemaOrgProduct](/schema-org/getting-started/vue-components) component are provided to create Product Schema whilst handling relations for you.
+[defineProduct](/schema-org/schema/product) create Product Schemas whilst handling relations for you.

 Note that some fields may already be inferred, see [Schema.org Params](/guide/getting-started/params)